Skip to main content

 Below are the key features and benefits of Virtual Network Edge:

-• Scalability and Flexibility: Virtual Network Edge supports rapid deployment and scaling of network functions, making it easy to adjust to changing business requirements without the need for physical infrastructure changes.
+• Scalability and Flexibility: Virtual Network Edge supports fast deployment and scaling of Virtual Network Functions on Orange high-speed global network, making it easy to adjust to changing business requirements without the need for physical infrastructure changes.

-• Cost Efficiency: by leveraging virtual network functions, enterprise customers can reduce the capital expenditure (CapEx) and operational expenditure (OpEx) associated with traditional network hardware.
+• Cost Efficiency: by leveraging Virtual Network Functions, enterprise customers can reduce the capital expenditure (CAPEX) and operational expenditure (OPEX) associated with traditional hardware based networks.

-• Service Chaining: Virtual Network Edge allows to combine smoothly virtual functions together and connect them to the global Internet, to Orange global private backbone and/or to cloud service providers and business partners.
+• Service Chaining: Virtual Network Edge allows to compose smoothly several Virtual Network Functions together and connect them to the Internet and/or to Orange high-speed global backbone network and/or to cloud service providers and business partners.

 Virtual Edge